It takes intellectual intelligence (the one the IQ tests test) to see this. It has nothing to do with being stingy, or emotionally unevolved.

 PPS: If there were a god… who is whose customer?

-The secret of a good life is “and”.
+The secret of a good life is ‘and’instead of ‘or’.
 I am your customer, you are my customer, and I am even my own customer.

-The Rav Hillel little poem points to this: “He used to say, if I am not for me who is for me.
-If I am for myself what am I. If not now when.”
+The Rav Hillel’s little poem points to this: “He used to say, if I am not for me who is for me.
+If I am only for myself what am I. If not now when.”

-Ponder this… and it will provide you with a useful and wonderful way to BE in relationship to everyone and everything.
+Ponder this… and it will provide you with a useful and wonderful way to BE in relationship with everyone and everything.

 “If you are for (only) yourself…” what are you?
 Can you live a great life that way?

-“If not now when.” if you skip, slip, ignore, skimp over what is important… do you think you will ever, I mean EVER honor what’s important?
+“If not now when.” if you skip, slip, ignore, skimp over what is important… do you think you ever will, I mean EVER honor what’s important?
 Every instance strengthens one side: the bad wolf and the good wolf: which one are you feeding more?

 Let me know if this went way over your head, or if you got some value.